post bac premed advice medical student

 Are you a post-bacc pre-med student who is just starting out their journey?
 First, congratulations on the decision to become a pre-med!
 If you’re like most post-bacc pre-med students, you’re probably feeling a mix of excitement and anxiety as you think about applying to medical school.
 Well, don’t worry – we’ve got some advice from first-year medical students (and former post-bacc pre-med students) that will help make your path easier as your transition from post-bacc to medical school.

-These tips come from students who completed the Post-Baccalaureate Pre-Medical Program at the University of Vermont to catch up on the necessary requirements for med school and just completed their first year at UVM’s Robert Larner College of Medicine.
+These tips come from students who completed the Post-Baccalaureate Pre-Medical Program at the University of Vermont to catch up on the necessary requirements for med school and had just completed their first year at UVM’s Robert Larner College of Medicine.

 Read on for their tips on everything from how to reduce anxiety to taking the MCAT.